DeclarativeHub/ReactiveKit/README.md

 }
 ```

-`ExecutionContext.immediateOnMain` executes synchronously if the current thread is main, otherwise it makes asynchronous dispatch to main queue.
-If you want to bind on background queue, you can return `.global(qos: .background)` instead.
+`ExecutionContext.immediateOnMain` executes synchronously if the current thread is main, otherwise it makes an asynchronous dispatch to the main queue.
+If you want to bind on the background queue, you can return `.global(qos: .background)` instead.

 > Note that updating UIKit or AppKit objects must always happen from the main thread or queue.